sukritishuk/ML_ZoomCamp_Article/README.md

      * Next element - **p-value** (if p-value < 0.05, we reject the H0 and assume our time series to be stationary)
      * Last element - **a Python Dictionary with critical values** of the test statistic equating to different p-values

-By performing ADF test for Amazon stock data we ran a test for statistical significance to determine whether it was staionary or not, with different levels of confidence and got the following outputs.
+We performed an ADF test for Amazon stock data and ran a test for different statistical significance to determine whether it was staionary or not.
+We got the following test results:-

 ![image](https://user-images.githubusercontent.com/50409210/151357493-7c6aa93b-99ab-4495-ba45-5d8d0be35a6a.png)

-As we can see from the test results that our Test statistic was a positive value and our p-value > 0.05.
-Additionally, the test statistics exceeded the critical values hence, the data was nonlinear and we did not reject the Null Hypothesis (H0).
-Thus, by using both the rolling statistic plots and ADF test results we determined that our **Amazon stock price data was Non-Stationary**.
+We can see from the results above that our Test statistic was a positive value and our p-value > 0.05.
+Additionally, the test statistics exceeded the critical values hence, the data was nonlinear.
+We did not reject our null hypothesis, and realized that Amazon time series was non-stationary.

+Thus, by using both methods, plotting the rolling statistics and analyzing ADF test results we determined that our **Amazon time series was Non-Stationary**.
 Next, we had to work towards making our time series stationary before applying any Machine Learning modelling techniques.

  ### Making a Time Series Stationary  -